Brent stays below $107, poor China PMI drags

 SINGAPORE Brent crude futures slipped on Monday after a two-day rise, weighed down by weak Chinese factory data that could dent demand in the world's second biggest oil consumer, although hopes Beijing may unleash stimulus measures capped losses.

+Other commodities including copper were also under pressure although Chinese equities climbed on hopes of a stimulus.

+"I think it will be done in a Chinese style.
+The key is how it is actively worked," said Jonathan Barratt, chief executive of commodity research firm Barratt's Bulletin in Sydney.

-Brent crude for May delivery eased 18 cents to $106.74 a barrel by 0800 GMT.
+Brent crude for May delivery eased 27 cents to $106.65 a barrel by 0656 GMT.
 The oil benchmark fell for a fourth straight week last week.
-U.S. oil edged up 5 cents to $99.51 a barrel.

 Brent crude has lost almost 4 percent this year, eventually giving up gains after rising to $112 in early March, a more than two-month high, amid geopolitical risks as Russia took control of Ukraine's Crimea region.